emanuelen5/kitchen-timer/README.md

 ### Programming

-To be able to program the microcontroller, you need `avrdude`.
+To be able to program the microcontroller, you need `avrdude` and `pio` (the PlatformIO command line tool).

 * Avrdude 7.3 can be downloaded from <https://github.com/avrdudes/avrdude/releases/tag/v7.3>.
+Make sure to add it to your `PATH`.
-* Add it to your `PATH`.
+* `pio` can be downloaded from <https://pypi.org/project/platformio/> or installed using `pip` (the official Package Installer for Python)

 Then run